 You can leave your comments, feedbacks, and suggestions down the page.
 As a result of one suggestion, Learn Myanmar Script on this website now appears consistently among the best on Google, Yahoo!, bing, AOL, Ask, LYCOS, Yandex, and Norton Safe Search.

 Everyday Spoken Burmese PDF (Rev. B) is for those seriously learning to understand and speak Burmese in a short time.
 It covers the most fundamental building blocks of the colloquial Myanmar Language.
-92 pages, 444 KB.
-Released: 2017-05-02.
+102 pages, 466 KB.
+Revised: 2017-10-11.
 Over 400 MP3 audio files are available online with eight pages of Lesson 62.